 Until recently, we were doling out calcium supplements for women as if they were candy.
 The intention was good: calcium builds bones.
 Bone density declines with age, so as women are living longer, osteoporosis has reached epidemic proportions.
 Therefore, it makes sense that we should do anything we can to prevent or minimize this troublesome condition.
 But, is there such a thing as too much calcium?
+How much calcium should you take for strong bones.
+First question:

 What exactly is osteoporosis?